-A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - We feel that we continue to improve on a yearly basis.
+We have reached out to EOHLC for help in different areas that we found that we were having issue with. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We have hired 2 new maintenance men 1 Full Time & 1 Part Time.
+Wilzor Exantus has met with us to guide us on how to complete the many turnovers that we are currently faced with.
+Since we are being managed by the Westford HA, The Westford HA is now doing our plowing & shoveling. - C. Narrative Question #3: What are your maintenance goals for this coming year?

-The maintenance staff does the best job that they can based on the current funds we have at this time - However, more funding is needed to keep our units in safe and sanitary condition.

-B. Narrative Question #2: What changes have you made to maintenance operations in the past year?

-We have had a new addition to our maintenance staff who can do more of the work in house saving us money by not calling vendors.

-C. Narrative Question #3: What are your maintenance goals for this coming year?

-We are trying to get caught up on all our preventive and deferred maintenance work orders with our new maintenance person.
+To get turnovers completed within the 30 days allowed and to start working on some of our deferred maintenance.
+In order to do the above plowing & shoveling we will be looking to purchase a new truck and a plow.
+This will also allow us to address the plowing in Groton as well.